'It's definitely worth it': Gretna lunch lady won't rest as long as kids are hungry

 “With three kids at home, this just takes a little bit of the burden off,” Maggie Gorman said as she picked up meals for her family on Tuesday.

-Superintendent Rich Beran says people may think Gretna is an affluent community but even before the pandemic, 10% to 12% of the 5,600 students in his district received free and reduced lunches.
+Superintendent Rich Beran says people may think Gretna is an affluent community, but even before the pandemic, 10% to 12% of the 5,600 students in his district received free and reduced-price lunches.

 The need was there.
 So Beran wasn’t surprised that within hours of announcing that schools were closing, Schaefer had a plan in place to ensure that no kids would go hungry.
 She just didn’t realize how many that would involve.